Useurmind/rokuby/doc_base/introduction.md

 DSL.
 Nevertheless, there are important differences which are necessary to include the new features of the build tool.

-### The process of finding files
+### From Specification to Instance: The process of finding files

 Finding files is one of the most important tasks of a build system because it is made to process files into other files.
 Therefore, this process must be very flexible.

+To find anything in Rokuby one has to first setup a *specification* for it.
+Such a specification can be a combination of several things:

+- Include patterns: Names of files and or regular expressions for files that should be included into the instance.
+- Exclude patterns: Names of files and or regular expressions for files that should be excluded from the instance (stronger than include patterns).
+- Search paths: The paths in which should be searched (recursively).

-Finding files works by specifying the file location in a file specification and handing it to a file finder processor which produces a file instance that represents the files that were found.
+Once you have created such a specification it is just a matter of putting it into a proper processor which will create an instance with the files that were found (for simple files a [FileFinder](Rokuby/FileFinder.html)).

+Remember that there are more complex cases than just finding a file.
+There are special processors for finding certain types of file sets (e.g. libraries or even software project files).

 Lets see it in a simple example: